More than 15.000 bats in the mine

 If the bats are disturbed during their overwinter, the body temperature can be raised in a matter of minutes.
 However, this requires a great deal of energy consumption and should preferably not be done during the winter, as the bats then run out of fuel and can risk dying.

-In Mønsted we have five different species of bats that overwinter in the mines; pond bats, water bats, long-eared bats, brandts bats and fringe bats.
+In Mønsted we have five different species of bats that overwinter in the mines; pond bats, Daubenton’s bats, long-eared bats, brandt’s bats and Natterer’s bat.

-Out of this stock, about 80% consists of pond and water bats.
+Out of this stock, about 80% consists of pond and Daubenton’s bats.